RISCV-MYTH-WORKSHOP/RISC-V-CPU-Core-using-TL-Verilog/Day_4/README.md

 # Day 4 RISCV CPU Core Implementation.

-  Due to the strong basics built in TL-Verilog and digital design in the previous day , The core aspect of this workshop to build a RISC V core went smoothly for   me.
-On this day , a plan was implemented to build the following :
+After building up strong basics built in TL-Verilog and digital design, and getting completely familiar with the Makerchip Platform, it was time to move on to the core aspect of the workshop, i.e. to build a RISC V core.
+On this day , the following basic blocks were implemented :

   - Program Counter (PC)
   - Imem-Rd ( Instruction Memory)